Highlights from the Ratings and Financial Report for Johnson & Johnson (JNJ)

-Johnson & Johnson (NYSE:JNJ) went down by -0.01% from its latest closing price compared to the recent 1-year high of $186.69.
-The company’s stock price has collected -2.59% of loss in the last five trading sessions.
-The Wall Street Journal reported 4 hours ago that J&J Plans to End Covid-19 Vaccine Deal With Emergent BioSolutions
+Johnson & Johnson (NYSE:JNJ) went down by -1.01% from its latest closing price compared to the recent 1-year high of $186.69.
+The company’s stock price has collected -3.17% of loss in the last five trading sessions.
+The Wall Street Journal reported on 06/06/22 that J&J Plans to End Covid-19 Vaccine Deal With Emergent BioSolutions

 Is It Worth Investing in Johnson & Johnson (NYSE :JNJ) Right Now?